Pembroke Castle: Construction

-Although Pembroke Castle is a Norman-style enclosure castle with great keep, it can be more accurately described as a linear fortification because, like the later 13th-century castles at Caernarfon and Conwy, it was built on a rocky promontory surrounded by water.
-This meant that attacking forces could only assault on a narrow front.
-Architecturally, Pembroke's thickest walls and towers are all concentrated on its landward side facing the town, with Pembroke River providing a natural defense around the rest of its perimeter.
+Although Pembroke Castle is a Norman-style enclosure castle with great keep, because it was built on a rocky promontory surrounded by water, it can be more accurately described as a linear fortification.

 History

 Pembroke Castle stands on a site that has been occupied at least since the Roman period.
-Roger de Montgomerie, 1st Earl of Shrewsbury founded the first castle here in the 11th century.
-Although only made from earth and wood, Pembroke Castle resisted several Welsh attacks and sieges over the next 30 years.
+Roger of Montgomery founded the first castle here in 1073.
 The castle was established at the heart of the Norman-controlled lands of southwest Wales.
-Arnulf de Montgomery appointed Gerald de Windsor as his castellan at Pembroke.

-When William Rufus died, Arnulf de Montgomery joined his elder brother, Robert of Bellême, in rebellion against Henry I, William's brother and successor as king; when the rebellion failed, he was forced to forfeit all his British lands and titles.
+Roger's son Arnulf strengthened the castle and appointed Gerald de Windsor as his castellan at Pembroke, after which it withstood a major siege in 1092.
+When William Rufus died, Arnulf de Montgomery joined his elder brother, Robert of Bellême, in rebellion against Henry I, William's brother and successor as king; when the rebellion failed, he was forced to forfeit his lands and titles.
 Henry appointed his castellan, but when the chosen ally turned out to be incompetent, the King reappointed Gerald in 1102.
 By 1138 King Stephen had given Pembroke Castle to Gilbert de Clare who used it as an important base in the Norman invasion of Ireland.

 In August 1189 Richard I arranged the marriage of Isabel, de Clare's granddaughter, to William Marshal who received both the castle and the title, Earl of Pembroke.
 He had the castle rebuilt in stone and established the great keep at the same time.
 Marshal was succeeded in turn by each of his five sons.
 His third son, Gilbert Marshal, was responsible for enlarging and further strengthening the castle between 1234 and 1241.
 All of Marshal's sons died childless.
 In 1247, the castle was inherited by William de Valence (a half-brother of Henry III), who had become Earl of Pembroke through his marriage to Joan de Munchensi, William Marshal's granddaughter.

 The de Valence family held Pembroke for 70 years.
 During this time, the town was fortified with defensive walls, three main gates and a postern.
 Pembroke Castle became de Valence's military base for fighting the Welsh princes during the conquest of North Wales by Edward I between 1277 and 1295.
 On the death of Aymer de Valence, 2nd Earl of Pembroke, William de Valence's son, the castle passed through marriage to the Hastings family.
 In 1389, 17-year-old John Hastings died in a jousting accident, ending a line of inheritance stretching back 250 years.